 Temperature is our most significant testing metric, which accounts for 40% of the final score for each metric.
-We based scores on how accurate each sous vide is based on how it compared to a lab-grade thermometer, how stable it was at maintaining a temperature over an hour, how long it took to heat a container of cold tap water up to 147°F, and how quickly it recovered temperature after cold food was added to the bath.
-The Joule overall did quite well, earning a 7 out of 10.
+We based scores on how accurate each sous vide is based on how it compared to a lab-grade thermometer, how stable it was at maintaining a temperature over an hour, how long it took to heat a container of cold tap water to 147°F, and how quickly it recovered temperature after cold food was added to the bath.

-The Joule also did very well in our stability test, only wavering from its steady-state temperature for 10% or six minutes of the hour-long assessment.
+It also did very well in our stability test, only wavering from its steady-state temperature for 10% or six minutes of the hour-long assessment.
 Even then, it was only an average of 0.09°F off of the stable temperature.
 Finally, we compared the temperature shown on the Joule's app to our calibrated lab-grade thermometer.
-The Joule displayed an average temperature variance of 0.45°F above the set temperature of 135°F. This average error decreased to being only 0.33°F above the desired setpoint when the Breville Joule was set for 147°F. Temperature was measured in multiple points throughout the bath.
+The Joule displayed an average temperature variance of 0.45°F above the set temperature of 135°F. This average error decreased to being only 0.33°F above the desired setpoint when the Joule was set for 147°F. The temperature was measured at multiple points throughout the bath.

 Next, we scored the circulating abilities of each of these immersion circulators, which is responsible for 30% of the final score for the Joule.
 To compare this side-by-side, we used a custom testing apparatus to inject 15 mL of food dye into the furthest corner of the container from the Joule, then timed how long it took for the color to become uniform.
-The Joule has one of the most powerful circulators of the group, earning it an 8 out of 10.
+The Joule has one of the most powerful circulators of the group.

 The Joule only took 21 seconds to completely incorporate the blue dye, just a bit slower than the 14 seconds or so of the fastest time and considerably faster than the 3+ minutes of the slowest.